 I have confirmed that in-region S3 traffic to an S3 endpoint never traverses the public Internet.
-However, if you access a bucket in a different region, that will traverse the Interent.

 Why do I care?